Southwestern College: The Ongoing Free Speech Saga

 “As I stated in my letter, I appreciate the college’s efforts to move forward in protecting freedom of speech and greatly prefer that the matter be settled without litigation,” said Blair-Loy.
 “But I also had to alert Southwestern that if these continuing issues are not resolved and the free speech problems cured, the ACLU will pursue whatever litigation is necessary to protect First Amendment rights at Southwestern.
 Free speech is a foundational, non-negotiable American right.”

-Foundation for Individual Rights in Education to convince Southwestern College to fix constitutional problems with its speech policy.
+Since November 2009, the San Diego ACLU has been working with the Foundation for Individual Rights in Education to convince Southwestern College to fix constitutional problems with its speech policy.
 When the ACLU first became involved in the issue, SWC’s official policy declared that most of the campus was not a public form, and that assembly and expression were to be confined to a small “free speech patio.”
 The ACLU appreciates the substantial steps forward the college has taken, but cannot leave unaddressed the remaining constitutional impediments to free expression at Southwestern College.